Nicholas G. Blackwell

 About Nicholas G. Blackwell

 I am a classical archaeologist whose research explores Greece and the eastern Mediterranean's archaeology, art, and architecture during the Bronze Age.
-In particular, I study ancient technology, primarily stone working and metallurgy, to assess local, trans-regional, and intercultural craft connections throughout the latter half of the second millennium BC.
-For instance, my study of the tool marks and construction methods of the Lion Gate Relief at Mycenae highlighted a technological link between Mycenaean Greece and Hittite Anatolia.
-My current book project, Building Mycenae: Palatial Stoneworking and Geopolitical Relations in Late Bronze Age Greece, draws upon physical tools and tool marks on worked stones to assess potential craft and political connections throughout the Mycenaean world.
-I have extensive archaeological fieldwork experience in Greece and Cyprus and am part of an international team restudying the metal cargo from the Late Bronze Age Cape Gelidonya shipwreck.
+In particular, I study ancient technology, primarily stone working and metallurgy, to assess local, trans-regional, and intercultural craft connections throughout the latter half of the second millennium BCE.
+For example, my analysis of the tool marks and construction methods of the Lion Gate Relief at Mycenae revealed a technological link between Mycenaean Greece and Hittite Anatolia.
+My forthcoming book, Architecture and Politics in Mycenaean Greece: Stoneworking, Labor, and Regional Ties in the Late Bronze Age (under contract with Cambridge University Press), considers physical tools and tool marks preserved on architecture and sculpture to assess craft and political connections throughout Mainland Greece during the 14th and 13th centuries BCE.
+I have extensive archaeological fieldwork experience in Greece and Cyprus and am involved in an international effort to reexamine the metal cargo from the Late Bronze Age Cape Gelidonya shipwreck (c.
+1200 BCE).

-I teach a range of classical art and archaeology classes, with advanced courses focused on the material culture of ancient Greece.
-Two awards have recognized my teaching: the David and Cheryl Morley Early Career Award for Outstanding Teaching in 2022 and a Trustees Teaching Award in 2020.
+I teach various courses on classical art and archaeology, with advanced classes specifically concentrating on the material culture of ancient Greece.
+I have received recognition for my teaching, including the College of Arts and Sciences’ David and Cheryl Morley Early Career Award for Outstanding Teaching in 2022, as well as two Trustees Teaching Awards in 2020 and 2024.

 Before coming to Indiana University, I served as the Assistant Director of the American School of Classical Studies at Athens (ASCSA).
 I later held a postdoctoral teaching position in the Department of History at North Carolina (NC) State University.